pebblecode/pebblecode.com/index.md

 ## Featured case study:
 feat-client: Astrazeneca
-feat-title: Universale Access Search Portal
+feat-title: Universal Access Search Portal
 feat-excerpt: AstraZeneca had over 200 million documents.
 Printed out on paper, that would weigh more than the Titanic.
 So we built a simple search portal - providing universal access to all the documents through one application.
 ---